 YOUR OPINION.

-Don’t become a “blog” that just repeats the news that has been repeated a million times already today on every other site out there.
+It’s not a good idea to become a “blog” that just repeats the news that has been repeated a million times already today on every other site out there.

 Don’t be one of these spineless jellyfish that is afraid to say “I don’t like Star Wars” out of fear that others won’t take you seriously if you do.
-The truth is we ALL have a huge list of films we personally love that almost every one else hates and vice versa.
+The truth is we ALL have a huge list of films we personally love that almost everyone else hates and vice versa.
 The difference is that you’re someone who isn’t afraid to say the unpopular, as long as it’s truly what you think.

 Blogging is about personal expression… so what use is expression if you’re not expressing YOURSELF?